-- A 3 stitch length will give finer gathers than a 4
+- A 3.0 stitch length will give finer gathers than a 4.0, so decide what kind of look you would like in your finished product.

-METHOD 1 – HOW TO GATHER FABRIC THE FAST AND EASY WAY
+# 1 – HOW TO GATHER FABRIC, THE FAST AND EASY WAY

 On the wrong side of the fabric, grab the bobbin threads and pull gently to start gathering towards the center from either end.